helpbuttons/helpbuttons/CONTRIBUTING.md

   - 5432:5432
 ```

 and make sure api is in the external_network network by uncomenting the line on the networks of the db

 ` - external_network`

+run the database

+`$ docker-compose up db`

+#### Run the backend in development mode

+create an .env
+`$ cp env.sample api/.env` (you can edit this file if you change your api host)

+edit the file `api/.env` acoording to your needs, you will need to change the POSTGRES_HOSTNAME to `localhost`.

-run the api in watch mode:
+to run the api in watch mode you need firstly to go into the api folder

-enter the nestjs project folder

 `$ cd api`